basak/lwn2email/README.md

 allow the script to work without a subscription.

 The script is a little dependent on LWN's formatting and may break if they make changes.
-However, it has not broken yet since I wrote it in 2013.
+However, it has only broken once since I wrote it in 2013.
 Pull requests to improve formatting welcome.

 Quick start
 -----------